 Why Is Your Hair Greasy After Using Sulfate-Free Shampoo?

 If you feel that your hair is still greasy after using a sulfate-free shampoo, you’re not alone.
-Many people feel their hair is greasy, seconds after using a sulfate-free shampoo.
-This largely depends on your hair type and the ingredients present in your sulfate-free shampoo.
+This largely depends on your hair type and the thickness of oil you use before washing.

-At times, the ingredients are so mild that your hair may feel greasy even after a thorough wash.
-Many sulfate-free shampoos have ingredients like decyl glucoside or coco glucoside that are very mild cleansing agents.
-Due to their mildness, they may not be able to get rid of buildup fully.
+Usually, ingredients in sulfate-free shampoos are so mild that your hair may feel greasy even after a thorough wash.
+Many sulfate-free shampoos have ingredients like decyl glucoside or coco glucoside that are very mild cleansing agents .
+Due to their mildness, they may not be able to eliminate the buildups from your hair completely.
+If you want to overcome this, you will need to add some extra effort to form lather and remove buildup.
+Repeat the process if required.

 Can You Use Sulfate-Free Shampoo On Colored Hair?

 It is always advisable to use sulfate-free shampoo for colored hair.
-Since they are mild and work gently, they won't dry out your hair, or fade your color too fast.
+Since they are mild and work gently, they won't dry out your hair, or fade your color too fast, unlike a shampoo that contains sulfates.

 What Are The Problems With Sulfate-Free Shampoo?